mfarache/jekyll-now/_posts/2017-5-5-Integration-testing-docker-junit.md

 ```
 This class allows to specify a Docker compose file and a set of services to be monitored before the test start.
-Please note that Palantir only wait for each container service to be up & running with all the ports open.
+Please note that Palantir only waits for each container service to be up & running with all the ports open.
 The fact that the container is listening to the desired port does not mean that the container is fully ready.
 That is why I had to add some Sleep code here and there within my tests to be 100% sure the apps where running.